bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-update.md

-# Update Inventory Document catalog.document.update
+# Update Inventory Management Document catalog.document.update

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}